AlexandreVDW/php_learning/functions/doc.md

 ### 1.6.
 Exercices :

 Create a random words generator, outputing 2 words: one which length is between 1 to 5 letters, the other between 7 and 15 letters.
-The screen will display a title "Generate a new word", and then the two generated words, and underneath, a bouton with the text "Generate").
+The screen will display a title "Generate a new word", and then the two generated words, and underneath, a bouton with the text "Generate".

 ### 1.7.
 Exercices :